smlsvnssn/ouml/README.md

 #### ö.isEqual/ö.equals( a, b, deep? = true ) → Boolean

 Checks equality by value rather than reference.
 Compares prototypes, and uses `Reflect.ownKeys` to compare all own keys, including symbols.
 Works for all basic types and most built in classes, but may produce unexpected results in edge cases.
-Equality is tricky, and depends on what you personally beleive to be equal 😇.
+Equality is tricky, and depends on what you personally believe to be equal 😇.
 Does deep comparison by default, and may be slow for large data structures.
 If `deep == false`, does flat comparison instead.

 #### ö.clone( v, deep? = true, immutable? = false ) → cloned value